Huckleberry Community Assessment and Resource Center (CARC)

 Academic support and intensive one-on-one case management, combined with parental support and education, can reduce rates of school failure and arrest among youth with multiple risk factors.
 To achieve the goal of transitioning youth to high school while avoiding contact with the juvenile justice system, the program works with youth from the summer before 8th grade through the first semester of 9th grade, with the most intensive services offered during 8th grade.

 In September 2017, Project READY received a $98,000 grant from Kaiser Permanente to provide intensive mental health services for trauma-exposed students and their families on-site at MLK Middle School and Willie L. Brown, Jr. Middle School.
-We will also provide support and training opportunities for teachers and staff in an effort to improve school culture.
+We also provide support and training opportunities for teachers and staff in an effort to improve school culture.